vhp1360/Programming/RoR/Ruby.md

 Modifier | Description
 ---|---
-*     | Match zero or more occurrences of the preceding character, and match as many as possible.
+\*     | Match zero or more occurrences of the preceding character, and match as many as possible.
-+     | Match one or more occurrences of the preceding character, and match as many as possible.
+\+     | Match one or more occurrences of the preceding character, and match as many as possible.
-*?    | Match zero or more occurrences of the preceding character, and match as few as possible.
+\?     | Match either one or none of the preceding character.
-+?    | Match one or more occurrences of the preceding character, and match as few as possible.
+\*\?   | Match zero or more occurrences of the preceding character, and match as few as possible.
-?     | Match either one or none of the preceding character.
+\+\?   | Match one or more occurrences of the preceding character, and match as few as possible.
-{x}   | Match x occurrences of the preceding character.
+\{x\}  | Match x occurrences of the preceding character.
-{x,y} | Match at least x occurrences and at most y occurrences.
+\{x,y\}| Match at least x occurrences and at most y occurrences.

 [top](#top)